helium/HIP/0053-mobile-dao.md

 Total number of tokens distributed specifically for PoC events will vary from 20% to 60%, depending on the amount of data offloaded and number of tokens that went to data.
-PoC tokens PoC tokens are distributed to hotspot owners based on the number of incentive points accumulated by hotspot owners during a given epoch.
+PoC tokens PoC tokens are distributed to Hotspot owners based on the number of incentive points accumulated by Hotspot owners during a given epoch.
 Incentive points are issued using the following rules:

 1. Hotspot receives 1 point for each 4 consecutive epochs of remaining eligible